geofffranks/spruce/doc/merging.md

 - `(( delete ))` - Deletes data at a specific index, or objects identified by the value of a specified key.

-When no operators are defined, arrays are merged according to the following logic:
+If no array merge operators are defined, arrays are merged according to the following logic:

 1. All elements of the array in the root document, and new document are scanned to see if they are objects, and to ensure that each element contains the `name` key.
 If so,